-Ensemble learning algorithms have captured an increasing interest in the research community because of their capability of improving the classification accuracy of any single classifier.
-An ensemble of classifiers is constituted by a set of predictors that, instead of yielding their individual decisions to classify new examples, combine them together by adopting some strategy [4, 5, 6, 12, 19].
-It has been pointed out that the boost in accuracy is tightly related with the diversity of the classifiers [12, 22].
-Two classifiers are defined to be diverse if they make different incorrect predictions on new data points.
+E NSEMBLE LEARNING algorithms are an important topic of interest in the research community because of their capability of improving the classification accuracy of any single classifier.
+An ensemble of classifiers is constituted by a set of predictors that, instead of yielding their individual decisions to classify new examples, combine them together by adopting a strategy [4]-[6], [12], [19].
+It has been pointed out that the boost in accuracy is tightly related to the diversity of the classifiers [12], [22].
+Two classifiers are defined diverse if they make different incorrect predictions on new data points.
 Several approaches for building ensembles satisfying the diversity demand have been proposed.
-The AdaBoost algorithm introduced by Freund and Schapire [19] showed to be efficacious at generating different classifiers.
-It guides the underlying learning algorithm to focus on harder examples by adaptively changing the distributions of the training set on the base of the performance of previous classifiers.
+The AdaBoost algorithm introduced by Freund and Schapire [19] proved to be efficacious at generating different classifiers.
+It enables the underlying learning algorithm to focus on harder examples by adaptively changing the distributions of the training set on the base of the performance of previous classifiers.